For help deciding which of these is best for your work, read on.

 Rewriting a document involves reducing an existing document to a list of notes, and then building an entirely new piece from this bare content.

 Rewriting is often necessary where a document has been translated from another language and now exists in ‘broken English’.
 For writing like this, the editing process is often insufficient because the overall structure of the piece is inappropriate for the target language.

-In other cases, a webmaster owns a number of sites that sell the same (or a similar) products and would like to have the same content written in different ways for each site.
+In other cases, a client owns a number of sites that sell the same (or a similar) products and would like to have the same content written in different ways for each site.

-Our rewriting service is charged at £0.03 per word.
-We provide this service to commercial and non-profit clients only.
+My rewriting service is charged at £0.03 per word.
+This service is not appropriate for academic texts.